How to Make Perfect Blackened Catfish

 4. Add the fish

-Lay the fish in the pan away from you to keep from getting splattered by the hot oil.
-You want to make sure that every part of the fish is in contact with the skillet, so I like to give it a little press just to make sure it’s flat.
+Lay the fish fillets in the pan away from you to keep from getting splattered by the hot oil.
+To make sure that every part of the fish is in contact with the skillet, I like to give it a little press just to make sure it’s flat.

 5. Resist the urge to flip too early